NoraYUuu/tp/docs/UserGuide.md

 You can filter the list of students and classes based on the given keywords.
 The keywords are case-insensitive.
 <div markdown="span" class="alert alert-primary">
 :information_source: Note: Keywords will be matched entirely.
-Example: A command `findclass phys` will not filter physics classes.
+Example: The command `findclass phys` will not filter physics classes.
 </div>

 #### Finding students by name: `find` | `f`
 You can search and find students using keywords.

 Usage scenario:
-* You would like to locate a student named `John`.
+* You would like to locate a student named `alice`.

 Format: `find KEYWORD [KEYWORD]...`